The outback, Queensland, Australia © Travel Unpacked

 Let's have a look at the impact of travel and how you can travel sustainably in Australia.

-The Impact of Travel
+The Impact Of Travel

-What ways does travelling impact the environment?
+What is the biggest way travelling impacts the environment?

 What are the main actions I can take to reduce my impact?

-Fly as little as possible.
+Fly as little as possible

-Try and find a sustainable hotel to stay in.
+Try and find a sustainable hotel to stay in

-Be mindful of sensitive natural areas you visit and leave only footprints.
+Be mindful of sensitive natural areas you visit and leave only footprints

 A single return long haul flight can produce more carbon emissions than a person emits in an entire year, so it’s important that we be mindful when choosing to take a flight.